How can we assess human-agent interactions? Case studies in software agent design: Opportunities for Agent Design

 \section{Opportunities for Agent Design}

 Our case studies show that user satisfaction is more sensitive to the choice of LLM backbone than to scaffolding changes, with \texttt{claude-4-sonnet} consistently outperforming alternatives.
 Interaction features also provide additional context, revealing patterns such as early disengagement and reduced code pushes with \texttt{gpt-5}, and improved engagement when plans are surfaced to users.
-We identify two directions for future work:
+We identify two directions for future work and show how our framework can be adapted to other domains in Table~\ref{tab:applications}:

-\textbf{Optimizing LLMs for Interactivity.} Since our results suggest that improvements in backbone quality remain the primary driver of user satisfaction, it also highlights an opportunity to train backbones that are tuned for interactivity.
+\textbf{More Interactive LLM Backbones.} Since our results suggest that improvements in backbone quality remain the primary driver of user satisfaction, it also highlights an opportunity to train backbones that are tuned for interactivity.
 Rather than optimizing solely for benchmark accuracy, future models could emphasize capabilities that users find desirable in collaborative contexts.
 For example, this might include maintaining a consistent multi-turn state, dynamically clarifying ambiguous user intent, and proactively getting feedback.
 Such properties would support more sustained engagement and reduce failure modes like misunderstandings or abandoned sessions, as we observed in our study.

 \textbf{Better Modeling of User Satisfaction and Engagement.} Our findings also underscore the value of modeling user satisfaction.
 We find signals like early disengagement, frequency of corrective messages, or code push behavior can serve as early indicators of dissatisfaction, which can complement sparse, explicit rating data.
 We encourage future work to explore how these behavioral features in human-agent interactions can be studied in more detail to see if they can be used to learn adaptive or more personalized interventions in real time.